The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 The discovery of oil was a blessing for Brunei

 Brunei has modernized rapidly since the 1960s.
 These days, Bandar Seri Begawan’s city center is just as impressive as any other Southeast Asian capital.
 Sultan Hassanal Bolkiah’s father and predecessor, Sultan Omar Ali Saifuddien III, used government funds to build opulent buildings designed to inspire locals and visitors.
 Today, Brunei is one of the world’s wealthiest countries and Sultan Hassanal Bolkiah is one of the world’s richest men, thanks to oil and gas.
-But despite the wealth, Brunei travel is surprisingly affordable.
+But despite the wealth, traveling within Brunei is surprisingly affordable.

 *For today’s deals on hotels in Brunei (or any other destination), click here.